ericwrobinson/magic-pie-copy-rjs/src/pages/about/index.md

 path: /about
 hero:
   subheading: About us
-  title: You got me.
+  title: Okay, you got me.
-  subtitle: >-
-    So my name is James and I've been a professional copywriter since 2012.
-    Magic Pie Copywriting is my freelance copywriting business.
+  subtitle: Magic Pie Copywriting is really just me, James.
+I've been a

-    Want to see some of my work and meet my creative partners?

-    Let's do it.
+    professional copywriter since 2012, and now that the gig economy is in full swing, I'm taking my talents to the streets.
   image: /img/jumbotron.jpg
   buttonTitle: ""
   buttonUrl: ""
 intro:
-  title: Meet my clients.
-See our work.
-  subtitle: My clients are business owners and marketing professionals who need
-    next-level content for websites, landing pages, videos, and more.
+  title: What have I done?
+  subtitle: >+
+    I've earned two degrees in English education.
+I've taught.
+I've learned.
+    I've failed.

+    Cut to me slinging suds and serving wings at the world's greatest dive bar.
+Good times.

+    Then, finally, a full-time writing job.
+Then another.
+And then another.

+    Ten years later, I'm still here.
+I'm still writing.

+    As a freelancer, I've written copy for clients in Amarillo, Buffalo, and Chicago.
+B2B.
+B2C.
+Websites.
+Videos.
+All sorts of stuff.
+I love it.
+Will you?

+    There's only one way to find out.

   buttonTitle: see the work
 partners:
   partnerLogo3: /img/michael-smeal-studios.jpg